rsolari/linear/packages/import/README.md

 - `URL` - URL of Clubhouse story, also appended to the description
 - `Created at` - Preserves the story creation date

+### ClickUp CSV

+ClickUp workspaces can be imported into a Linear team from the CSV export file.
+It only imports `tasks`.
+The ClickUp CSV is available at Settings > Import/Export.

+CSV docs are here: https://docs.clickup.com/en/articles/1761647-workspace-task-data-export-csv

+Following fields are supported:

+- `Task Name` - Issue title
+- `Task Content` - Issue Description
+- `Status` - ClickUp defaults `Open`, `In Progress`, `Review` and `Closed` are mapped to Linear statuses.
+Anything else is thrown into `Todo`
+- `Tags` - Added as labels
+- `Asignees` - Issue asignee (only the first is preserved)
+- `URL` - URL of Clickup story is appended to the description
+- `Date Created` - Preserves the story creation date
+- `Priority` - Issue priority
+- `List Name` - Added as a label
+- `Folder Name` - Added as a label
+- `Comments` - Appended to the description
+- `Attachments` - URLs are appended to the description

 ### Trello JSON

 Trello board can be imported into a Linear team from the JSON export file, which can be obtained by going into Board → Show Menu → More → Print and Export → Export as JSON.